Extra special guest post today – not only is it our first celebrity guest post.. but the guest poster is one of my favorite foodie tweeps.

 The candy is apparently no longer made in Winnipeg, having been sold to a company on the West Coast – and I’ve since become allergic to gluten, rendering these treats toxic to me – but I’ll never forget em.
 Super, super addictive stuff.

 Was thinking of them, the other day.
-I’ve never seen them here in the USA, so I decided to create a homemade version for my husband.
+I’ve never seen them here in the USA, so I decided to create a homemade clodhoppers recipe for my husband.
 The proportions turned out beautifully!

-Clodhoppers have only 3 simple ingredients – white chocolate, cashews, and graham crackers – and they whip up in no time.
+This Homemade Clodhoppers Recipe has only 3 simple ingredients – white chocolate, cashews, and graham crackers – and they whip up in no time.
 Have bowls of this out at holiday parties, or package them up for a hostess gift, stocking stuffer, or “Thank you” that your friends and family will love!

 I once saw a list of “You know you’re from Winnipeg WHEN”, and one of the statements was “You dip everything in Honey Dill sauce”.
 Well, while I wouldn’t go so far as to say “everything”, it really is a versatile condiment.
 The most popular use, as I mentioned, is for chicken fingers.
 It’s also great on roasted potato chunks, steamed carrots, salmon, egg rolls, perogies, for crudite plates … and as a french fry dip! (more…)